tunogya/abandonai-platform/public/terms-of-use.md

 email address associated with your use of the Services.
 Service will be deemed given on the date of receipt if delivered by email or on the date sent via courier if delivered by post.
-AbandonAI accepts service of process at this address:
+ABANDON.AI accepts service of process at this address:
 Abandon, Inc., 3180 18th Street, San Francisco, CA 94110, Attn: contract-notices@abandon.ai.

 (h) Waiver and Severability.
-If you do not comply with these Terms, and AbandonAI does not take action right away, this does not mean AbandonAI is giving up any of our rights.
+If you do not comply with these Terms, and ABANDON.AI does not take action right away, this does not mean ABANDON.AI is giving up any of our rights.
 Except as provided in Section 8, if any part of these Terms is determined to be invalid or unenforceable by a court of competent jurisdiction, that term will be enforced to the maximum extent permissible and it will not affect the enforceability of any other terms.